 Businesses involved in state-legal marijuana generally go through a strict licensing and due diligence process with their state.
 States utilize inventory tracking systems that monitor the cultivation and sale of marijuana throughout the life cycle.
 Financial institutions banking the marijuana space have tailored policies and procedures that include enhanced due diligence, transaction monitoring, and specialized technology.
 Although not the subject of this article, marijuana banking is straightforward with a number of financial institutions already providing financial services to those businesses.

 Another issue occurs when the plant is processed.
 You may have a hemp product that after processing exceeds the THC limitation.
-Some circumstances where hemp “became” marijuana have had their product seized and those involved charged with the illegal possession and transportation of marijuana.
+In some circumstances where hemp “became” marijuana have had their product seized and those involved charged with the illegal possession and transportation of marijuana.

 So given this discussion, are financial institutions able to safely bank hemp-related businesses?
 I will respond with a common regulator response of “It depends”.
 The financial institution must have the appropriate policies, procedures, and monitoring commensurate with the risk associated with the activity.